gn0meavp/k-mean/README.md

 }
 ```

 By `distance` we mean that two items have to have some distance between them.
-Like for example two integers A1, A2 the distance could be `abs(A1-A2)` if we would like to clusterize integers by the difference of values.
+Like for example for two integers A1, A2 the distance could be `abs(A1-A2)` if we would like to clusterize integers by the difference of values.

 We made `ItemProtocol` inherited from `Hashable`, because it could give us a possibility to use Items as keys in a dictionary.

-We need another interface to be possible get a mean from an array of items:
+We need another interface to be possible to calculate a mean from an array of items:

 ```swift
 protocol KMeanType {